Child Safety and Wellbeing Policy

 We inform students of their rights through our school values of “Yes” is the Default and the One Person Policy and give them the skills and confidence to recognise unsafe situations with adults or other students and to speak up and act on concerns relating to themselves or their peers.
 We ensure our students know who to talk to if they are worried or feeling unsafe and we encourage them to share concerns with a trusted adult at any time.
 Students and families can also access information on how to report concerns via our Concerns and Complaints Policy.

-When the school is gathering information in relation to a complaint about alleged misconduct with or abuse of a child, the school will listen to the complainant’s account and take them seriously, check understanding and keep the child (and/or their parents/carers, as appropriate) informed about progress.
+When the school is gathering information in relation to a complaint about alleged misconduct or abuse of a child, we will listen to the complainant’s account and take them seriously, check our understanding of the complaint, support the student and keep them (and their parents and carers, as appropriate) informed about progress.

 The school will promote the Child Safe Standards in ways that are readily accessible, easy to understand, and user-friendly to children, including:

-All of our child safety policies and procedures will be available for the students and parents at TC to read at on our website here.
+All of our child safety policies and procedures will be available for the students and parents at Templestowe College to read at on our website here.

 PROTECT Child Safety posters will be displayed across the school